msudario/autobusco/README.md

-# autobusco is a python script to run BUSCO to all files in a folder
+# autobusco is a python script to run BUSCO to all files in a folder and autoplot them

 # ###INSTRUCTIONS###
 1) join the folder where your files are via terminal (busco must be installed)